Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Conclusion

-In this paper we continue studying matrix-manipulation algorithms that are proposed in \cite{ZQKW_2024,ZBQKW_arXive2024} and based on the encoding the matrix elements into the pure superposition state of a quantum system.
-Although those algorithms work with complex numbers in general, the complex conjugation (in particular, Hermitian conjugation) can not be realized in frames of those settings.
-This disadvantage is removed by the first our extension which consists in separating the real and imaginary parts of the complex matrix under consideration by encoding these two parts into different probability amplitudes of a pure superposition state.
-Such extension allows constructing effective subroutine for operations typical for complex numbers, which are complex and Hermitian conjugations.
-However, this separation of real and imaginary parts requires proper modifications of the quantum algorithms for matrix addition, multiplication, determinant calculation, matrix inversion and solving linear systems that are described in \cite{ZQKW_2024,ZBQKW_arXive2024}.
-In our paper, we present such modification for the multiplication algorithm and demonstrate manipulation with the input matrices using Hermitian conjugation subroutine.
+We also introduce two extensions { for the quantum data encoding and apply them to the matrix-multiplication algorithm proposed in \cite{ZBQKW_arXive2024}.} The first extension consists in separating the real and imaginary parts of the complex matrix under consideration by encoding these two parts into { two orthogonal subspaces of the quantum state-space.} Such extension allows constructing the effective subroutine for operations typical for complex numbers, which are complex and Hermitian conjugations.
+Of course, this separation of real and imaginary parts requires proper modifications of the quantum algorithms, { in particular, quantum algorithms} for matrix addition, multiplication, determinant calculation, matrix inversion and solving linear systems that are described in \cite{ZQKW_2024,ZBQKW_arXive2024}.
+In our paper, we present such modification for the multiplication algorithm and demonstrate manipulations with the input matrices using Hermitian conjugation subroutine.

-Another disadvantage of the algorithms in Refs.\cite{ZQKW_2024,ZBQKW_arXive2024} is normalization constraint which is generated by the normalization condition for the superposition pure quantum state.
-This requirement is weakened by the second our extension which adds an additional term in the superposition state encoding a particular matrix.
-This additional term leads to replacing the normalization equality (\ref{constr0}) with inequality (\ref{constr1}) that imposes only the upper boundary on the sum of the squared absolute values of the matrix elements.
+Our second extension weakens the normalization constraint, imposed on the elements of the input matrices, which follows from the normalization condition for a superposition pure quantum state.
+This can be done by including an additional term in the superposition state encoding a particular matrix which leads to replacing the normalization equality, Eq.(\ref{constr0}), with inequality (\ref{constr1}) that imposes only the upper bound on the sum of the squared { modulus} of the matrix elements. { We emphasize that the applicability of the two last extensions is not restricted to the matrix encoding.
+Any data-set can be used instead of matrices.}